Westc13/4-u-2-write/notes.md

 timer

--   input (either type:time or dropdown? dropdown might be easiest) to select how long they want to write for
+-   dropdown to select how long they want to write for
 -   print countdown to page somewhere

     -   display a fontawesome clock icon, on hover show time left